Luísa Salgueiro

-Luísa Salgueiro (born January 2 1968) is a Portuguese politician and legal consultant.
+Luísa Salgueiro (born 2 January 1968) is a Portuguese politician and a legal consultant.
 Between 2005 and 2017, she was a Deputy in the Assembly of the Republic, representing the Portuguese Socialist Party (PS) in the Porto constituency.
-At the end of 2017 she resigned in order to take up the role of mayor of Matosinhos in the Porto District, the first woman to hold this position.
+At the end of 2017, she resigned in order to take up the role of mayor of Matosinhos in the Porto District, the first woman to hold this position.

 Career

 Luísa Maria Neves Salgueiro was born in Matosinhos on 2 January 1968.
 After obtaining a Law Degree from the Catholic University of Portugal she went on to do postgraduate studies in Environmental Law at the Lusíada University in Lisbon and also studied consumer law at the Université catholique de Louvain in Belgium.
 She worked as a legal advisor to the Porto City Council and also worked with DECO, a consumer-protection organization.
 She was also a member of the Matosinhos Youth Advisory Council, and it was this activity that led to her involvement in local politics.
 In 1997 she became a councillor for the Municipality of Matosinhos.
 She was elected Deputy in the Assembly of the Republic in the 2005 legislative elections, staying in the Assembly until 2017, when she resigned in order to take up the position of mayor of Matosinhos, the first woman to hold that post.
 She is married to Mário José de Almeida Gomes Morais Esteves and they have one daughter.